fanonwue/go-short-link/docs/develop.md

 it responds with a 404.
 This lookup is intentionally simple and fast, so the majority of CPU time is spent serving traffic rather than coordinating state.

-The state layer is designed to decouple request handling from update logic.
+The state layer, found in the package `/internal/state`, is designed to decouple request handling from update logic.
 It maintains the current mapping, exposes simple accessors, and manages two buffered channels: one for receiving new mappings and one for receiving errors produced during update operations.
 Dedicated goroutines listen to these channels.
 When a new mapping arrives, the listener replaces the current map under a write lock and logs the resulting size for visibility.
 When an error is received, the state captures it as the last-known error, making it available for diagnostics and health checks.
 Because channels are buffered and updates are applied atomically, the system avoids partial states and minimizes the chance of producers blocking on consumers during